rust-lang/rfcs/text/0198-slice-notation.md

 * The idea of `Vec` as a smart pointer around a slice, and the use of `&*v` as above, is somewhat counterintuitive, especially for such a basic type.

-Ultimately, notation for slicing seems desireable on its own merits anyway, and if it can eliminate the need to implement `Deref` for `Vec` and `String`, all the better.
+Ultimately, notation for slicing seems desirable on its own merits anyway, and if it can eliminate the need to implement `Deref` for `Vec` and `String`, all the better.